IES Nagoya: Nanzan University

 Academic Credit

 Students must carry at least 15 credit hours per semester and are not permitted to take less than 15 credits per semester.
 Students take the 8 credit Japanese Language course.
 The remaining courses are 2-3 credit area studies classes.
-Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.
+Transfer credit will only be granted for courses in which students receive a grade of a C (2.0) or above.

 Curriculum